 \subsection{Magnification Factors of Lensed Galaxies}

-A significant fraction ($\simeq$37\%) of our galaxy sample derives from lensing cluster fields (see Table~\ref{tab:data}) and as such requires correction for lensing magnification.
-For objects behind the Abell 2744 cluster, we use the magnification maps from \citet{bergamini23}, which make use of the recently-confirmed $z_{\rm spec.}=9.75$ triply-imaged galaxy by \citet{rb23_nature} and 149 multiple images for which a large number include spectroscopic redshifts.
-For objects behind the RXJ2129 cluster we adopt the magnification maps of \citet{caminha19}, while for objects behind the MACS 0647 cluster we adopt the magnification maps of \citet{meena23} (private communication).
-The spectra and photometry of all lensed sources in our sample of confirmed galaxies are corrected for their adopted magnification factors prior to any analysis, and $M_{\rm UV}$ values are derived using the measured flux and standard deviation of the resulting spectra in a wavelength window $\lambda_{\rm rest}=1500-2000$ \AA.
+A significant fraction ($\simeq$37\%) of our galaxy sample derives from lensing cluster fields (see Table~\ref{tab:data}) and as such require correction for lensing magnification.
+For objects behind the A2744 cluster, we use the magnification maps from \citet{bergamini23}, which make use of the recently confirmed $z_{\rm spec.}=9.75$ triply imaged galaxy by \citet{rb23_nature} and 149 multiple images for which a large number include spectroscopic redshifts.
+For objects behind the RXJ2129 cluster we adopt the magnification maps of \citet{caminha19}, while for objects behind the MACS 0647 cluster we adopt the magnification maps of \citet[][private communication]{meena23}.
+The spectra and photometry of all lensed sources in our sample of confirmed galaxies are corrected for their adopted magnification factors prior to any analysis, and the $M_{\rm UV}$ values are derived using the measured flux and standard deviation of the resulting spectra in a wavelength window $\lambda_{\rm rest}=1500-2000$ \AA.
 The distribution of our fiducial sample in the $z-M_{\rm UV}$ plane is shown in Figure~\ref{fig:zdist}.